kraudy/IBM-i-pipeline/README.md

 cd $HOME/cool_ibm
 ```

 For this part you need to have set up the github ssh keys.
-Clone the repo to the cool dir and cd into it.
+Clone the repo to the cool dir, cd into it and set up a vscode [workspace](https://code.visualstudio.com/docs/editing/workspaces/workspaces) (optional but is very useful).

 ```bash
 git clone git@github.com:Your_User/Your_cool_repo.git